h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_drf.rst

 ----------------------------------

 Sparkling Water provides API for H2O DRF in Scala and Python.
-The following sections describe how to train DRF model in Sparkling Water in both languages.
+The following sections describe how to train the DRF model in Sparkling Water in both languages.

 .. content-tabs::